 I (ORCID) am currently an Associate Professor at Università degli Studi di Milano (Department of Computer Science, formerly known as DICo) where I teach several courses.
 I also worked as a Teaching Assistant at the University of Italian Switzerland, and as a Lecturer at Politecnico di Milano.

-I believe it is urgent to change the common misperception of informatics as the mere use of information technologies.
+I believe it is urgent to change the common misconception of informatics as the mere use of information technologies.
 Informatics is a science, not dexterity with computers or applications.
-Thus, I'm one of the founders of ALaDDIn, a group working to spread informatics as a science among the general public, and I help in organizing a game-contest for schools called Bebras, and I am the coordinator for the informatics branch of the national Plan for fostering scientific degrees.
+Thus, I'm one of the founders of ALaDDIn, a group working to spread informatics as a science among the general public, I help in organizing a game-contest for schools called Bebras, and I am the coordinator for the informatics branch of the national Plan for fostering scientific degrees.

 I pursued some of my research work by travelling abroad: I visited the Technischen Universität Berlin, collaborating with Gabriele Täntzer, the JAIST in Kanazawa (Japan), working with Ochimizu Koichiro, and the Computing Department of Lancaster University (UK), working with Lynne Blair.

 I am a senior member of ACM.
-From 2005 until 2020, I was part of the steering committe of CLUSIT, an Italian association promoting awareness, continuous education, and information sharing about digital security.
-Moreover, to support the free software community, I joined the Debian Project as a developer.
+From 2005 until 2020, I was part of the steering committee of CLUSIT, an Italian association promoting awareness, continuous education, and information sharing about digital security.
+Moreover, to support the free software community, I joined the Debian Project, currently as an emeritus developer.

 On January 2001 I completed the Ph.D. program in Computer and Automation Engineering at Politecnico di Milano, with the thesis “Towards Software Components for Non Functional Aspects”, Carlo Ghezzi was my advisor: this gives me a place into the Software Engineering Academic Genealogy and even into the Mathematics Genealogy Project.